 So with that in mind, we have a challenge for you… over the next week, how often can you say something positive about a teammate’s work or work style?
 Often we think it, but never quite say it – so how about saying it and seeing how it lands?

-This is part one of a three-part series on feedback.
-Part two and three will be coming soon.
+This article is part of a series on feedback and conflict: